bdwilson/acurite/README.md

 $ sudo touch /var/lib/bridge-data/pressure
 $ sudo chown -R www-data:www-data  /var/lib/bridge-data/
 </pre>
-9. Create a /etc/apache2/conf-enabled/acurite.conf
+9. Create a /etc/apache2/conf-enabled/acurite.conf.
+Change the Allow IP address/network to be whatever you configured for your DHCP range for your bridged network in step 5.
+The Access list is in case you do expose this server to the Internet, or reverse proxy connections to your internal Weewx server/Rpi.
 <pre>
 ScriptAlias /weatherstation/updateweatherstation /usr/lib/cgi-bin/myacurite
 &lt;Directory "/usr/lib/cgi-bin"&gt;
+    AllowOverride all
     Options +ExecCGI -MultiViews +SymLinksIfOwnerMatch
-    Order allow,deny
+    Order deny,allow
+    Deny from all
+    Allow from 192.168.6.0/255.255.255.0 ::1/128
-    Allow from all
+    Allow from 127.0.0.1
-Require all granted
 &lt;/Directory&gt;
 </pre>
 10. Restart apache <pre> $ sudo /etc/init.d/apache2 restart</pre>